-- Review the information in "Safety" on page v, "Before you begin" on page 3, "Working inside a server with power on" on page 4, and "Handling static-sensitive devices" on page 4. - 2.
-Open the top cover. - Note: Inside your server there are six PCI-X slots: two 66 MHz, two 100 MHz, and two 133 MHz.
+- Review the information in "Safety" on page v, "Before you begin" on page 5, "Working inside the server with power on" on page 6, and "Handling staticsensitive devices" on page 6. - 2.
+Open the top cover.

+Note: Inside your server there are six PCI-X slots: two 66 MHz, two 100 MHz, and two 133 MHz.
 Before attempting to install a new adapter, be sure that there is an available slot for it.
-If you need additional PCI-X slots, you can purchase a remote I/O expansion enclosure either from your IBM market-ing representative or authorized reseller.
+If you need additional PCI-X slots, you can purchase a remote I/O expansion enclosure either from your IBM marketing representative or authorized reseller.

-3. Refer to the documentation that comes with your adapter for any cabling instructions.

-Note: Route adapter cables before you install the adapter.

-- 4. Set any jumpers or switches as described by the adapter manufacturer. - 5.
+- 3. See the documentation that comes with your adapter for any cabling instructions.
+Note: Route adapter cables before you install the adapter. - 4.
+Set any jumpers or switches as described by the adapter manufacturer. - 5.
 Install the adapter: - a.
 Open the blue adapter guide by lifting the front edge, as shown in the illustration. - b.
 Carefully grasp the adapter by its top edge or upper corners, and align it with the connector on the I/O board. - c.
 Press the adapter firmly into the adapter connector. - Attention: When you install an adapter, be sure the adapter is correctly seated in the connector.
 Improperly seated adapters might cause damage to the I/O board or to the adapter. - d.
 Push down on the blue adapter guide to keep the adapter steady. - e.
 Close the tab; then, push down on the blue adapter retention latch until it clicks into place, securing the adapter. - 6.
 Connect the internal cables to the adapter. - 7.
 If you have other options to install or remove, do so now. - 8.
-Go to "Completing the installation" on page 29.
+Go to "Completing the installation" on page 31.